UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The provider offering the cheapest natural gas in Georgia fluctuates from month to month based on market conditions.
 Both companies frequently run promotions and offer competitive fixed-rate plans, so it’s best to compare their current rates side-by-side right before you sign up.

-There is absolutely no interruption in your service when switching between marketers.
+Absolutely.
+There is zero interruption in your physical service when switching between marketers.
 Because Atlanta Gas Light continuously maintains the physical pipes and manages the actual flow of gas to your meter, you won’t even notice the transition happen.

 What is the difference between a fixed and variable natural gas plan?